jackyzha0/quartz/content/notes/hosting.md

 ❌ [Excluding pages from being published](notes/ignore%20notes.md)

+## Docker Support
+If you don't want to use a hosting service, you can host using [Docker](notes/docker.md) instead!
+I would *not use this method* unless you know what you are doing.

 ---

 Now that your Quartz is live, let's figure out how to make Quartz really *yours*!